-Where an access meets the carriageway, it forms a junction with the public highway and visibility splays are required to ensure exiting traffic can see and be seen by approaching motorists.
+Where an access meets the carriageway, visibility splays are required to ensure exiting traffic can see and be seen by approaching motorists.
 A stopping sight distance (SSD) is required to enable drivers to see ahead so that they can stop within a given speed.
-The SSD is calculated from the speed of the vehicle; the time required for the driver to identify a hazard and then begin to brake (the perception-reaction time); and the vehicles rate of deceleration.
-The following table provides guidance on SSDs for accesses and junctions onto streets where 85th percentile speeds are up to 60km/h.
+The SSD is calculated from the speed of the vehicle; the time required for the driver to identify a hazard and then begin to brake (the perception-reaction time) and the vehicles rate of deceleration.

+The following table provides guidance on SSD's for accesses and junctions onto streets where 85th percentile speeds are up to 60km/h.
 At speeds above this, or where the characteristic of the highway is not that of a street, it is necessary to refer to G2.3 below relating to visibility for roads.